 Don’t laugh!
 The struggle is real.
 A mom has got to do what a mom has got to do to send her child to the mosque.

-- Nag him: Don’t we all moms?
-My nagging (reminding) starts 10-15 minutes before the Adhan actually.
-It always helps to prepare your child for prayer.
+- Remind him well in advance: It always helps to prepare your child for prayer.
 If they know how much time they have it helps them with transitioning from one activity to another.
 I start by telling him that it is 10minutes to Asr.
 Please finish up and get ready.
 I’ll remind him again in a few minutes that it is 5 minutes or 2 minutes so ‘please hurry up, put the toys away and prepare yourself’.
 He hears the Adhan.
 Most days he is done but sometimes he is adamant.
 I have to tell him to go till the Aqamah.

-- Star chart or smiley chart.
+- Stars and Stickers.
 As with all positive enforcement tricks, this works best.
 I don’t give an X but only stars or smileys.
 In the beginning, I gave him stars and he loved getting all stars but soon he grew bored so we shifted to a smiley for every time he went without a reminder.

 - Tick chart.
 We also had a tick chart that goes up and down every few weeks.
 It is a simple chart where he gives a tick for every time he went to the mosque.
 This helped him feel accomplished.
 The difference between this and the smiley or star chart is that the other charts were coupled with other activities that needed positive results but the tick chart is for counting how many days or times he went to the mosque.

 - Competition with his dad.
+Fathers are the best role models.
 We have a tick chart that is for both father and son.
 It is like a little competition as to who gets more ticks.
 When it is up, he loves beating his dad to go to the mosque.

-- Get a mosque buddy: His buddy has been his grand dad, his neighbour and another play mate.
+- Get a mosque buddy: Can you find him a mosque buddy?
+My son’s buddy has been his grand dad, his neighbour and another play mate.
 At Maghreb, D is usually playing outside.
 He finds it hard to go by himself so one day, I called his friend to ask him to go with him.
 They could resume play when they came back, I told them.
 The friend had just turned seven and he hadn’t been going to the mosque yet.
 He was very excited and ran to his mum to seek permission.
 The mom was happy that her child was so eager and had an older friend to look over him.
 It worked!
 Sometimes the friend is not around but my father lives close by and D is very fond of his grandfather.
 He loved going to the mosque with his grand dad.

 - Get an accountability partner.
 My father turned out to be a very good accountability partner.
 The few times that he couldn’t take his grandson, he would ask him about it later.
 Or at Isha’a he would ask him his reason for not going.
 Son would go because grand dad would be asking.

 - Send him to a different mosque.
+If you have another mosque in your area that someone could accompany him to, this could be the motivation he needs.
 On weekends, when he is at home with his father, I have found it works to send him to a different mosque.
 We live in Jeddah and our area has quite a few mosques.
 If he leaves a little early, he can very well catch the congregation somewhere else.
 Of course, I have to make sure someone accompanies him for this trip though.

 Like this post?
 Here is another in the series: